puppetlabs/pdk/docs/pdk_known_issues.md

 ### Running autocorrect on puppet-lint top_scope_facts

-Currently there is an issue with a third party app that the pdk currently pulls in.
+Currently there is an issue with a third party plugin that the pdk currently pulls in called puppet-lint-top_scope_facts-check.
 When using the autocorrect functionality, it introduces issues in the codebase.

 In order to avoid running into this particular issue we recommend adding the following to your `.sync.yaml` file and then run a `pdk update`: